A Complete Guide to Hiking the Inca Trail to Machu Picchu

 - Meals include:

-- 3 breakfasts, lunches and dinners – pancakes, omelettes, soups, fresh fruit and spaghetti, chicken, fish, meat and rice.
+- 3 breakfasts, lunches, and dinners – pancakes, omelets, soups, fresh fruit and spaghetti, chicken, fish, meat and rice.

 - Tea and snacks before dinner every day (tea, coffee, wantan, popcorn, cracker).